Code Prediction by Feeding Trees to Transformers: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we presented ways to using the Transformer model for code prediction.
-We showed that a straightforward use of the Transformer already outperforms existing models for code prediction, and when supplied with code's structural information, we are able to get even better predictive power.
+In this paper, we presented ways to using the Transformer for code prediction.
+We showed that the Transformer outperforms existing models for code prediction, and when supplied with code's structural information, we are able to get even better predictive power.
 Attribution study show that our best model tends to focus on relevant code locations for prediction.
-In all, our work is a powerful argument for using Transformer models, and furthermore, for feeding trees to Transformers.